Antonskoltech/Antonskoltech.github.io/index.md

 </div>

 <div class="unit whole news-item">
-<strong> June, 2019 </strong> It was this year that <a href="https://truestory.skoltech.ru/reset" > Russia's Reset team<a> won 2nd place for our first time at world finals of the robotics competition "Eurobot OPEN" </a> (France, 2019).
+<strong> June, 2019 </strong> It was this year that <a href="https://truestory.skoltech.ru/reset" > Russia's Reset team<a> won 2nd place for the first time in history at World Finals of the robotics competition "Eurobot OPEN" </a> (France, 2019).
 When we won the semifinals, the awazing feeling full of pride and accomplishment, you can not help but think, "man, we did it, we finally did it after all these years".
 It was such an accomplishment for me and my teammates to be the first that made Russian robotics history!
 </div>

 <div class="unit whole news-item">